Võ Thị Ánh Xuân

-She was elected Vice President of Vietnam on 6 April 2021 after winning 93.13% of the votes in the National Assembly, continuing the recent norm of having a woman holding this position.
-Prior to her election, Xuân served as the Secretary of the Party Committee (de facto Governor) of An Giang province and chaired the province's deputies delegation to the National Assembly.
-A member of the Party Central Committee, she is the second female president after Đặng Thị Ngọc Thịnh, who was also Acting President in 2018.
-Xuân is the youngest Vice President of Vietnam since 1945.
+She was elected as the vice president on 6 April 2021 after winning 93.13% of the votes in the National Assembly, continuing the recent norm of having a woman holding this position.
+Prior to her election, Xuân served as the Party Secretary of An Giang province and chaired the province's deputies delegation to the National Assembly.
+A member of the Party Central Committee, she is the second female (acting) president after Đặng Thị Ngọc Thịnh, who also briefly served as the acting president in 2018.
+Xuân was the youngest vice president of Vietnam since 1945.

 Early life

 Võ Thị Ánh Xuân was born on 8 January 1970 in Thới Sơn, Tịnh Biên, An Giang province.
 She was a teacher in a high school in Long Xuyên, An Giang Province from 1992 to 1996.
 She was accepted in the Communist Party of Vietnam on 20 December 1994, officially becoming a member of the party on 20 December 1995.